sam-hosseini/freelancing-in-finland/README.md

 **Steps** for application extension:

-* Apply **at least one month** before the previous grant expires.
+* Apply **five months** after the starting date of previous grant but also **before it expires**.

-* You need an *income statement* verified by an accountant as an attachment to your application.

-* You need a short analysis of how the business has started.
+* You need a short explanation of how the business has started.

-* You need a short description of why the extension is being applied for.
+* You need a short explanation of why the extension is being applied for.

+* You need a summary report of your business actions during the startup grant period and plans for the near future.

+* You need an *income statement*, self-made or verified by an accountant, of a 5-month-period, as an attachment to your application.

+* You need a *balance sheet*, self-made or verified by an accountant, of a 5-month-period, as an attachment to your application.

-* To determine whether to award the grant:
+* To determine whether to award the grant extension:

     * TE-services will consider whether the business has started more or less according to the original business plan.
     * TE-services will consider whether the already acquired income is enough to support the entrepreneur.

-* Apply for the extension [electronically](https://asiointi.mol.fi/omaasiointi/?kieli=fi) (only available in Finnish).
+* Apply for the grant extension [electronically](https://asiointi.mol.fi/omaasiointi/?kieli=fi) (only available in Finnish) and you will get an electronic decision within 2-4 weeks.
+Official decision letter should arrive by post soon after the decision is served (~1 week).

 ### Quit your job